mynk03/blocky-txn/internal/consensus_client/README.md

 - Improved offline validator detection and reporting
 - Optimized message propagation for larger networks
 - Integration with more sophisticated block validation mechanisms

+## License
+This project is licensed under the MIT License - see the [LICENSE](../../LICENSE) file for details.
+The MIT License is a permissive license that is short and to the point.